 Passports, Visas, Medical Certificates and Travel Insurance.

 Should anything have changed due to Brexit, please see our page here.

-All passengers (including all children under 16), should hold their own full 10 year (5 year for children) British Citizen (GBR) passport.
+All passengers (including all children), should hold their own full 10 year (5 year for children) British Citizen (GBR) passport.
 The passport should be valid for at least 6 months past your expected return date to the UK, as this is often a criteria for entry to certain countries.
+Furthermore, please ensure that your passport was issued within 10 years of the intended date of travel.
 It should be in good condition and preferably have blank pages, in case you need to apply for any visas.

 Guests holding a different type of UK passport (Not British Citizen) or a passport issued by a country outside of the UK, should check with the relevant embassy for each country included on their itinerary, to ascertain entry requirements.

-For further information on obtaining a UK passport, please click here
+For further information on obtaining a UK passport, including details of processing times of current applications, please click here

 For information on travelling within the EU after 31st October 2019, please see here.

 Visa requirements differ from country to country and can change at any time.
 To check the entry requirements for all countries, as per the FCDO, please visit the following website.

 The information below is based on the passenger holding a UK British Citizen (GBR) passport.